-This is why at First Choice Law, we want to know where the attack occurred.
+Because of the arguments insurance companies and dog owners may use to defend their case, our attorneys need to know where and how the attack occurred.
 Was it in a public place or on private property?
 If it was on the private property of the dog owner, we need to understand how the victim of the dog bite came to be on the property.
 Were they invited?
 Were they providing a service to the property owner, such as a mailman or a tradesman?
 Was the victim merely walking in front of the property?
 Was the victim a trespasser?
 In the end, the owner has a legal duty to take reasonable steps to protect or notify the victim of the potential danger depending on the circumstance, even if the victim was not invited onto the private property.

 What To Do If You're Bitten By A Dog

 First Choice Law provides some quick tips If you, a friend, or a loved one is the victim of a dog bite:

 - Immediately wash the wound with plenty of soap and water;

 - Seek medical attention;

 - Locate the owner of the dog as quickly as possible;

 - Contact your local animal control and report the attack immediately.;